Gas vs Propane Emissions Calculator - Side-by-Side CO2, NOx & SOx Comparison

 Limitations

-- Does not include upstream (Scope 2/3) emissions from fuel extraction, processing, or transport.
+- Does not include upstream or lifecycle emissions from extraction, processing, delivery, storage, or leakage.

 References